C. J. Faison

-C. J. Faison (born August 31, 1993) is an American businessman and former stock car racing driver.
+C. J. Faison (born August 31, 1993) is an American businessman, YouTuber and former stock car racing driver.
 The Felton, Delaware native is general manager of auction company Delaware Auto Exchange and has competed in the NASCAR Xfinity Series and Camping World Truck Series, among other series.

 Business career

 Faison's business career started at the age of seven, sweeping floors at his father Ronald's business, Delaware Auto Exchange.
 C. J. took over the auction company at age 22 from his father and saw growth due to connecting with a younger demographic.
 Faison also serves on the board of directors of the National Association of Public Auto Auctions.
-Other business ventures include a mixed martial arts series, a sunglasses company and a shock manufacturing company.
+Other business ventures include a mixed martial arts series, a merchandise company, a sunglasses company and a shock manufacturing company.

+YouTube career

+On the 6th March 2012 CJ uploaded his first video to the platform drive testing at Bristol Motor speedway he would continue posting motor related videos and other personal vlogs.
+On the 9th January 2018 CJ uploaded his first paranormal video which is now the main content posted on his channel and currently has over 654k subscribers.

 Racing career

 Grassroots series

 Faison's racing career began at the age of four in the go-kart ranks; he later moved up to dirt sprint cars around the Delaware area.